yo-less/jellyfin-login-background/README.md

 6) Ensured the images expands from the center rather than the top left corner
 7) Oh and I renamed it jellyfin-login-artbackground because I use it to serve AI generated sci-fi art not fanart.

+### Change Log
+* 05:29:24 - Include index.html to make updating it easier since the recent major update as subsequent minor updates.

 # Installation
 ### Docker compose install